Huge blaze at Beirut port alarms residents a month after massive blast | Law-Order

 Huge blaze at Beirut port alarms residents a month after massive blast

-The blaze started in the shattered duty free zone of the port, prompting some residents to flee the city that is still traumatised by the explosion last month, which began after a fire erupted at the port.
+The blaze began in the shattered duty free zone of the port, prompting some residents to flee the city still traumatised by last month's explosion which followed a port fire.
 "For sure we were scared, it's only been a month since the explosion that destroyed Beirut.
 We saw the same thing happening again," 53-year-old Andre Muarbes said as some districts of the capital were shrouded by a cloud of black smoke.

-The army said a store of oil and tyres had burst into flames, although it said the cause was not immediately clear.
-Television footage showed an army helicopter dropping water on the fire, as firefighters battled the blaze on the ground.
-The head of civil defence told Lebanon's AlJadeed television it was not certain what materials were burning while urging the public to stay calm, saying the fire was limited to one place.
+A military source said early indications suggested the blaze started when cooking oil in the port area caught fire and spread to stores of tyres.
+At one point, live television footage showed flames licking up near a pile of tires in a smashed warehouse.
+Army helicopters dropped water on the fire, as firefighters battled the blaze on the ground.

 There were no immediate reports of injuries but the blaze strained nerves already on edge in a nation grappling with a deep economic crisis that has posed the biggest threat to Lebanon's stability since its 1975-1990 civil war.
 The Aug.
 4 blast killed about 190 people and injured 6,000.